 close() waits for the data transfer task to terminate with wait_for().
-If it's cancelled or if the timout elapses, transfer_data_task is cancelled. transfer_data_task is expected to catch the cancellation and terminate properly.
-This is the only point where it may be cancelled.

-close() then waits for close_connection_task but shields it to prevent cancellation.
+If it's canceled or if the timeout elapses, transfer_data_task is canceled, which is correct at this point. close() then waits for close_connection_task but shields it to prevent cancellation.